youssafB/eda-sales-analysis/README.md

  - **Key SQL concepts used:** `CREATE VIEW`, `CTE`, `NTILE()`, `CASE`, `JOIN`, and `GROUP BY`
  - For more details, see the [customers_segementation.](scripts/3_customers_segementation.sql).

-### 🧠 Key Insights

-- 33% of customers belong to high-value segments (Loyal Customers, Champions, Big Spenders) — ideal for loyalty, upselling, and personalized retention strategies.

-- 13% are At Risk — showing declining engagement.
-Timely reactivation campaigns can recover this group before churn.

-- 11% are Lost Customers — historically engaged but now inactive.
-A smaller portion may respond to reactivation, but most indicate churned revenue.

-- 7% are New or Potential Loyalists — early in their journey, strong candidates for lifecycle marketing to increase retention.
 ---